wydxyreh/Ubuntu_gramine-rbmq/error_log.md

 ```
 I tried to locate `ERRNO_BLOCK` as well, and find it in `otp_src_25.0/erts/emulator/beam/sys.h`.
 After all, I speculate that the number `38` in `erl_child_setup: 38` has a certain connection with `mingw64/x86_64-w64-mingw32/include/errno.h`.

 I post this question at `erlang/otp`  on github, and I got a reply:<https://github.com/erlang/otp/issues/6422>
 ```
+Rickard Green:
 When googling "errno 38 Gramine" the results seem to indicate that it is an "Function not implemented" error.
 The error is the result of a call to sendmsg() on a unix domain socket.
 It seems that that operation is not supported on Gramine, but I have no experience with Gramine what so ever.
 ```
-I think maybe this question comes back to Gramine.
-I read about the docs, but I still don't know how to solve it.
+I think maybe the question comes back to Gramine.
+I've read about the docs, but I haven't found a solution.